manjaro/pacman-mirrors/docs/index.md

     *sudo pacman-mirrors -l*

-* I want to temporary change branch to unstable, use geolocation and syncronize pacman,
+* I want to temporary change branch to unstable, use geolocation,

-    *sudo pacman-mirrors -yb unstable --geoip*
+    *sudo pacman-mirrors -b unstable --geoip*

-* I want to permanently change branch to unstable, use mirrors from Germany and France, use only https and http protocol in that order and syncronize pacman
+* I want to permanently change branch to unstable, use mirrors from Germany and France, use only https and http protocol in that order

-    *sudo pacman-mirrors -yac Germany,France -S unstable -P https http*
+    *sudo pacman-mirrors -ac Germany,France -S unstable -P https http*

-* Create a mirrorlist with German mirrors and syncronize pacman
+* Create a mirrorlist with German mirrors

-    *sudo pacman-mirrors -yc Germany*
+    *sudo pacman-mirrors -c Germany*

 * If you want more countries in your mirrorlist add them

-    *sudo pacman-mirrors -yc Germany France Denmark*
+    *sudo pacman-mirrors -c Germany France Denmark*

-* Create a mirrorlist with 5 mirrors with current packages and syncronize pacman
+* Create a mirrorlist with 5 mirrors up-to-date on your branch

-    *sudo pacman-mirrors -yf 5*
+    *sudo pacman-mirrors -f 5*

 * I want to choose my mirrors